 Or you could get overboard — dress in kimonos or bring your samurai swords.

 Toki no Kane (Bell of Time Tower) and Yakushi Shrine

 Your first stop at the Warehouse District is a 16-meter tall bell tower that is the very symbol of the City of Kawagoe.

 The original bell tower was located northeast of its current location and was later rebuilt where it is now after the Great Fire of Kawagoe in 1638.
 The bell was rung every hour to inform the people of the time, and it was controlled by two persons living right next to it.

-Nowadays, the bell is being rung electro-mechanically by a metal hammer which swings and bangs the bell in four designated time each day – 6:00 AM, 12:00 NN, 3:00 PM and 6:00 PM.
+Nowadays, the bell is being rung electro-mechanically by a metal hammer which swings and bangs the bell at four designated times each day – 6:00 AM, 12:00 NN, 3:00 PM, and 6:00 PM.
 In 1996, the Ministry of the Environment has chosen Toki no Kane bell tower to be one of the “100 Soundscapes of Japan“.